FrancisCrickInstitute/network_invsync/README.md

-# Network InvSync Python Script - Verify ISE and YAML Inventories are Synchronised
+# Network InvSync Python Script - Verify ISE, Nornir YAML and NetDisco Inventories are Synchronised

-*network_invsync.py* uses an ISE API request to get a list of Network Devices.
-It also uses NORNIR to get a list of Network Devices configured in the YAML Inventory.
-A Python DIFF operations is used to compare the lists and post the differences to Slack.
+*network_invsync.py* uses an ISE API, NetDisco API and Nornir YAML query to get a list of Network Devices.
+A DIFF operations is used to compare the lists and post the differences to Slack.

 NOTE: ISE must be configured with a valid ERS Operator Account.

 ## Usage
 ```
-python3 network_invsync.py -i {ISE PSN DNS} -s [OPTIONAL]
+python3 network_invsync.py {-d | Debug [OPTIONAL]} {-v | Verbose Debug [OPTIONAL]}
 ```